Menardo Guevarra: Career

+Aquino administration

 Guevarra returned to government service in September 2010 when he was appointed by President Benigno Aquino III to the five-member Philippine Truth Commission formed to investigate the alleged corruption scandals of the previous Gloria Macapagal Arroyo administration.
 The commission headed by former Chief Justice Hilario Davide Jr. was abolished in 2011 after the Supreme Court declared it as unconstitutional.
 Guevarra then assumed the position of deputy executive secretary for legal affairs under Aquino's executive secretary and his law school classmate Paquito Ochoa Jr. in May 2015.
 He also served briefly as a commissioner of the Philippine Competition Commission in February 2016 until the end of Aquino's term in June 2016.

 As an Aquino appointee, Guevarra was also involved in the Philippines v.
 China arbitration case at the Permanent Court of Arbitration in The Hague, Netherlands as a member of the Philippine legal team.
 He also sat briefly as an ex-officio member of the Judicial and Bar Council.
 On June 30, 2016, upon the assumption of Rodrigo Duterte as President of the Philippines, Guevarra returned to the deputy executive secretary portfolio under his former law partner Salvador Medialdea.
 Concurrent to his executive department service, he also served in the board of trustees of the Development Academy of the Philippines and as representative of the office of the president in the board of directors of the Subic Bay Metropolitan Authority.

+Justice secretary

-Guevarra was appointed as ad interim Justice Secretary on April 5, 2018, replacing Vitaliano Aguirre II.
+Guevarra was appointed ad interim justice secretary on April 5, 2018, replacing Vitaliano Aguirre II.
 In a speech before the employees of the Department of Justice on his first day at the department on April 16, 2018, Guevarra said it was his personal mission to "restore the dignified and respectable image" of the Justice department, after it was hounded by controversial cases under his predecessor.
 His appointment was confirmed by the Commission on Appointments in May 2018.

+Solicitor General

-On June 17, 2022, President-elect Bongbong Marcos nominated Guevarra as the next Solicitor General, of which he was sworn-in on the role on July 1, 2022 following the Inauguration of Bongbong Marcos as President.
+On June 17, 2022, President-elect Bongbong Marcos nominated Guevarra as the next solicitor general, of which he was sworn in on the role on July 1, 2022, following the Inauguration of Bongbong Marcos as president.

+In a bid to prevent the Arrest of Rodrigo Duterte for the International Criminal Court in March 2025, Duterte's associates filed a petition before the Supreme Court.
+The high court denied immediate relief but will still consider the merits of the case.
+Guevara decided to recuse the office of the solicitor general in its manifestation; abstaining from representing the respondents from the Marcos administration.
+The act caused calls for him to resign.